NOTsoNOISY/notsolaser/README.md

 ## a mono line engraver text font - IS extension AI script and fonts

-**"notsolaser" is a font created in march 2018 by NOTsoNOISY GUILLAUME REYMOND for drawing text with a laser/engraver with simple straight lines.**
+**"notsolaser" is a font created in march 2018 by NOTsoNOISY GUILLAUME REYMOND for drawing text with a laser/engraver with simple straight lines.** (like the Hershey fonts)

 1. These font can be use in **Inkscape** with an extension
 2. It can be used in **Illustrator** with a script